cassini1010/documentations/docs/Python/pytest.md

 def test_finish(cards_db, start_state):
     ...
 ```

 ### How to manage logging:

-Simply pass the name of the test file to be tested to pytest to test it.
+Simply pass the name of the test file to pytest to run the tests.

 ```python
 pytest test_one.py # tests all the test functions in this python file